apaparini/PPdesmantling/README.md

 # PPdesmantling

-Online appendix for the reflection paper "Mapping policy dismantling through portfolio reductions.
-Capturing clearcutting or targeted pruning?".
-FPP&PA.
+Online appendix for the reflection paper "*Mapping policy dismantling through portfolio reductions.
+Capturing clearcutting or targeted pruning?*", for the course FPP&PA.

 - **do-file** contains all the stata scripts for the data cleaning, processing and analysis, including the logit models and printing of tables.